Technological singularity: Speed improvements

 Both for human and artificial intelligence, hardware improvements increase the rate of future hardware improvements.
-An analogy to Moore's Law suggests that if the first doubling of speed took 18 months, the second would take 18 subjective months; or 9 external months, whereafter, four months, two months, and so on towards a speed singularity.
 Some upper limit on speed may eventually be reached.
-Jeff Hawkins has stated that a self-improving computer system would inevitably run into upper limits on computing power: "in the end there are limits to how big and fast computers can run.
+Jeff Hawkins has said that a self-improving computer system will inevitably run into limits on computing power: "in the end there are limits to how big and fast computers can run.
 We would end up in the same place; we'd just get there a bit faster.
 There would be no singularity."